Guide for Drawing Flowers with Pens

 Quality markers and technical pens work well together.

-Draw one layer (gently) with a marker on top of the pen marks, so not to smudge the pen marks.
+Draw one layer (gently) with a marker on top of the pen marks (that way you do not smudge the pen marks).

 Alternatively, draw with a pen after coloring with markers.